On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Introduction

 \section{Introduction}

-Canonical Correlation Analysis (CCA) is a highly popular technique to perform initial dimension reduction while exploring relationships between two multivariate objects.
-Due to its natural interpretability and success in finding latent information, CCA has found enthusiasm across of vast canvass of disciplines, which include, but are not limited to psychology and agriculture, information retrieving \citep{hardoon2004canonical,rasiwasia2010new,gong2014multi}, brain-computer interface \citep{bin2009online}, neuroimaging \citep{avants2010dementia}, genomics \citep{witten2009}, organizational research \citep{bagozzi2011measurement}, natural language processing \citep{dhillon2011multi,faruqui2014improving}, fMRI data analysis data analysis \citep{friman2003adaptive}, computer vision \citep{kim2007tensor}, and speech recognition \citep{arora2013multi,wang2015deep}.
+\IEEEPARstart Canonical Correlation Analysis (CCA) is a highly popular technique to perform initial dimension reduction while exploring relationships between two multivariate objects.
+Due to its natural interpretability and success in finding latent information, CCA has found enthusiasm across vast canvas of disciplines, which include, but are not limited to psychology and agriculture, information retrieving \cite{hardoon2004canonical,rasiwasia2010new,gong2014multi}, brain-computer interface \cite{bin2009online}, neuroimaging \cite{avants2010dementia}, genomics \cite{witten2009}, organizational research \cite{bagozzi2011measurement}, natural language processing \cite{dhillon2011multi,faruqui2014improving}, fMRI data analysis \cite{friman2003adaptive}, computer vision \cite{kim2007tensor}, and speech recognition \cite{arora2013multi,wang2015deep}.

-Early developments in the theory and applications of CCA have now been well documented in statistical literature, and we refer the interested reader to \cite{anderson2003} and references therein for further details.
-However, modern surge in interests for CCA, often being motivated by data from high throughput biological experiments \citep{le2009, lee2011, waaijenborg2008}, requires re-thinking several aspects of the traditional theory and methods.
-A natural structural constraint that has gained popularity in this regard, is that of sparsity, i.e. the phenomenon of an (unknown) collection of variables being related to each other.
-In order to formally introduce the framework of sparse CCA, we present our statistical set up next.
+Early developments in the theory and applications of CCA have now been well documented in the statistical literature, and we refer the interested reader to \cite{anderson2003} and references therein for further details.
+However, the modern surge in interest for CCA, often being motivated by data from high throughput biological experiments \cite{le2009, lee2011, waaijenborg2008}, requires re-thinking several aspects of the traditional theory and methods.
+A natural structural constraint that has gained popularity in this regard, is that of sparsity, i.e., the phenomenon of an (unknown) collection of variables being related to each other.
+In order to formally introduce the framework of sparse CCA, we present our statistical setup next.

 We shall consider $n$-i.i.d. samples $(X_i,Y_i)\sim \mathbb{P}$ with $X_i\in \mathbb{R}^p$ and $Y_i\in \mathbb{R}^q$ being multivariate mean zero random variables with joint variance covariance matrix